infor-design/enterprise-wc/src/ids-loading-indicator/README.md

 - `percentage-visible` *{boolean}* Denotes that the percentage text should be visible (not applicable to `sticky` loading indicators).

 ## Themeable Parts

-- `loader` allows you to further style the loader element
+- `container` - the loader (svg) container element

-## States and Variations (With Code Examples)

-- Loading
-- Determinate
-- Indeterminate
+- `progress` - the percentage complete or active part of the indeterminate area
+- `overall` - the overall area which would span what the indicator would at 100% and always on the indicator.
+- `percentage-text` the percentage text shown (when `percentage-visible` flag is set)

 ## Keyboard Guidelines

-No keyboard shortcuts available.
+No keyboard shortcuts available -- the loading indicator is only meant to be a visual indicator to the user and not interactive.

 ## Responsive Guidelines

-- The Page Loader will fill 100% off the top of the page
+- if using a `sticky` indicator, the indicator will span 100% of the nearest `relative` positioned div.

 ## Converting from Previous Versions

 - 3.x:  have all new markup and classes.
-- 4.x: Busy Indicator has been changed to ids-loading-indicator.
+- 4.x: Busy Indicator has been changed to `ids-loading-indicator`.
 It has all new markup and classes for web components.

 ## Proposed Changes